Gorarth/BBQ-Lovin-project1/README.md

 - I came across an issue where the webpage displayed two scroll bars.
 Using Dev Tools in google chrome i found the body had applied a "margin:8px" - This was fixed with a "margin: 0;" to the body.

+- During testing, by Mateusz Smalarz, on iOS devices the font awesome icons where not working.
+This was an issue with the script from font awesome, and to fix this i had to use the direct link to CSS in the head of html.

 ## Known Bugs

-- During testing on iOS devices it was seen that the parallax effect wasnt working on the images on all pages apart from the gallery.
+- During testing, by Mateusz Smalarz, on iOS devices it was seen that the parallax effect wasnt working on the images on all pages apart from the gallery.
 Unfortunitly this is a problem with iOS not support this feature to its full effect.
 It was displaying the images in a static format and not loading them correctly when they should of been.
 This seems to be a common thing in recent updates through searching forums on this issue.

 [Back to Contents](#contents)